Clifford Ball (aviation): Passenger service

-Along with the Aviation School Cliff added a Passenger Service.
-Expanding from the two seat Bi-Planes, Cliff first purchased a Ryan Brougham (#5552).
-When the route was lengthened Cliff added a Pitcairn Mailwing with a J-5 engine and a J-5 powered Travel Air, the first plane equipped with landing lights, navigation lights and flares.
-Cliff continued to expand service by making connections with other airlines, such as Stout Airlines, to extend service to the public.
-In June Cliff ordered three Fairchild FC-2 Cabin Monoplane with the first being delivered on the 9th.
+Along with the Aviation School Ball added a passenger service.
+Expanding from the two-seat biplanes, Ball first purchased a Ryan Brougham (#5552).
+When the route was lengthened, Ball added a Pitcairn Mailwing with a J-5 engine and a J-5 powered Travel Air, the first plane equipped with landing lights, navigation lights and flares.
+Ball continued to expand service by making connections with other airlines, such as Stout Airlines, to extend service to the public.
+In June Ball ordered three Fairchild FC-2 cabin monoplanes, with the first being delivered on the 9th.
 In August 1929 the passenger service was then extended to Washington, D C landing just across the Potomac River at Hoover Field.

-By January 1929 Cliff, now the sole owner of the CAM 11 contract, had run successfully for two years.
+By January 1929 Ball, now the sole owner of the CAM 11 contract, had run successfully for two years.
 At that time the government exercised its option to extend the contract for the full eight years.
-With the guarantee of another six years of airmail service Cliff built a new hangar to hold 22 aircraft with a second to be built the following month.
-At this time Cliff had six planes in the airmail service to Cleveland.
-Cliff expanded his growing list of aircraft with a Ford tri-motor, another Fairchild FC-2, five New Standard D-27, and seven Waco 9's as payment for a storage charge.
+With the guarantee of another six years of airmail service Ball built a new hangar to hold 22 aircraft with a second to be built the following month.
+At this time Ball had six planes in the airmail service to Cleveland.
+Ball expanded his growing list of aircraft with a Ford tri-motor, another Fairchild FC-2, five New Standard D-27, and seven Waco 9's as payment for a storage charge.

-On April 28, 1929 the first passengers, 4 men in a Fairchild FC-2 from Pittsburgh to Cleveland, opened the newly named "Path of the Eagle" passenger service.
-This date is used by the National Safety Council to mark the commencement of the unmatched safety record that Cliff, and succeeding companies have made over this route.
+On April 28, 1929, the first passengers, 4 men in a Fairchild FC-2 from Pittsburgh to Cleveland, opened the newly named "Path of the Eagle" passenger service.
+This date is used by the National Safety Council to mark the commencement of the unmatched safety record that Ball and succeeding companies have made over this route.

-In August Cliff had pilot Frank Dayton take him to Harrisburg for a demand certificate to operate a taxi service there.
+In August Ball had pilot Frank Dayton take him to Harrisburg for a demand certificate to operate a taxi service there.
 Along for his firsts plane ride was Pittsburgh Postmaster George W Gosser.
-During the first week of October Clifford Ball Inc expanding its "Path of the Eagle" offerings from Detroit to Washington DC connecting with Stout Air Lines at Cleveland.
+During the first week of October Clifford Ball Inc expanding its "Path of the Eagle" offerings from Detroit to Washington, D.C., connecting with Stout Air Lines at Cleveland.